“You are not good enough.”

 All these other voices makes it hard to hear the true voice.
 The voice that promises to guide me day in and day out.
 The voice of the one who made me and knows me well.

-Even when I don’t know the road ahead of me, I can breathe knowing that there’s a Shepherd calling me by name, a Shepherd that knows me and won’t let me be snatched srt-john16-instagram12sout of his hand.
+Even when I don’t know the road ahead of me, I can breathe knowing that there’s a Shepherd calling me by name, a Shepherd that knows me and won’t let me be snatched out of his hand.

 Something tells me that His voice is worth listening to over the voices in my head.
 Even when they scream louder than His calm whisper.
 Even when the thoughts are overwhelming to the point where I can’t hear any voice, let alone the voice of the Shepherd.